lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The same SCHC F/R mode MUST be used for all SCHC Fragments of a given SCHC Packet.
 This document does not specify which mode(s) must be implemented and used over a specific LPWAN technology.
 That information will be given in Profiles.

+SCHC allows transmitting non-fragmented SCHC Packet concurrently with fragmented SCHC Packets.
-This specification provides protocol elements that make it possible to interleave the transmission of non-fragmented SCHC Packets and fragmented SCHC Packets, as well as interleave the transmission of fragmented SCHC Packets.
+In addition, SCHC F/R provides protocol elements that allow transmitting several fragmented SCHC Packets concurrently, i.e. interleaving the transmission of fragments from different fragmented SCHC Packets.
-A Profile MAY restrict this behavior.
+A Profile MAY restrict the latter behavior.

 The L2 Word size (see {{Term}}) determines the encoding of some messages.
 SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.